xkbcommon/libxkbcommon/RELEASING.md

-# How to make a libxkbcommon release
+# How to make an xkbcommon release

 ### Prerequisites